-The pipeline trajectories were surveyed by vehicle and foot.
-The pedestrian survey was conducted in predominantly 40-50 m transects.
+The pedestrian survey was conducted in predominantly 30-100 m transects.
 Areas that have been severely disturbed were surveyed in wider transects or only scoped The survey extended beyond the development footprints to take into consideration the full impact of the development by investigating probable areas on the landscape adjacent to the development footprints that may contain heritage.